Qiao Feng: Romance with Azhu

 After recovering, Qiao Feng heads to Yanmen Pass to continue his quest and meets Azhu, who has also recovered.
 They gradually develop a romantic relationship and Qiao Feng comes to accept the fact that he is a Khitan after seeing a wolf tattoo on the chest of a Khitan man similar to his.
 He calls himself "Xiao Feng" from then on and seeks vengeance on "Leading Big Brother", the man who led the ambush on his parents 30 years ago at Yanmen Pass.
 When he tries to find those who knew the identity of "Leading Big Brother", all of them are either mysteriously murdered or have chosen to commit suicide.
 Since Kang Min, Ma Dayuan's widow, is the only surviving person who knows who "Leading Big Brother" is, Azhu offers to help by disguising herself as Beggars' Gang elder Bai Shijing to trick Kang Min into revealing the truth.
 Unknown to both Xiao Feng and Azhu, Kang Min has a secret affair with Bai Shijing so she sees through Azhu's disguise when Azhu, in disguise as Bai Shijing, fails to answer some personal questions correctly.
 Kang Min then lies to Azhu that "Leading Big Brother" is Duan Zhengchun.

 Xiao Feng finds Duan Zhengchun later and has reservations about taking revenge after seeing how Duan risks his life for his bodyguards.
 He confronts Duan Zhengchun by asking if he had done "something wrong many years ago that led to a child growing up without knowing who his/her parents were".
 Duan Zhengchun replies "yes" and expresses regret, mistakenly thinking that Xiao Feng is referring to his past philandering ways and the children he has out of wedlock with his many mistresses.
 Xiao Feng then challenges Duan Zhengchun to a duel that night.
 Meanwhile, Azhu has discovered that she is actually one of Duan Zhengchun's illegitimate children and decides to sacrifice herself to appease Xiao Feng, disguising herself as Duan Zhengchun and taking his place during the duel.
-Xiao Feng mortally injures Azhu, thinking that she is Duan Zhengchun, and she dies in her arms after telling him that she is actually Duan Zhengchun's daughter.
+Xiao Feng mortally injures Azhu, thinking that she is Duan Zhengchun, and she dies in his arms after telling him that she is actually Duan Zhengchun's daughter.
 Before dying, she asks him to take good care of her younger sister, Azi.
 Xiao Feng realises his mistake later after seeing that Duan Zhengchun's handwriting does not match that of "Leading Big Brother".
 He tries to find out from Kang Min, but her face has been disfigured by Azi and she dies of shock before she can tell him.